cloud

 • Computer skills.

 In our curriculum planning, we plan to help pupils develop these skills, so that the pupils’ progress can be identified and monitored.
 All subject areas contribute to a child’s progress in these skills.
-Our school believes that all pupils need to make good relative progress in these skill areas in order to develop to their true potential.
+Our school believes that all pupils need to make good, relative progress in these skill areas in order to develop to their true potential.

 7. Monitoring and review